Self-Employment Tax: What Is It & How To Calculate It

 How To Calculate Self-Employment Tax When Filing Your 1040

-You will include Schedule SE with your annual Form 1040 to calculate self-employment tax on your net earnings.
-More specifically, net earnings subject to SE tax include the following amount:
+You’ll include Schedule SE with your annual Form 1040 to calculate self-employment tax on your net earnings.
+More specifically, net earnings subject to SE tax include the following amounts:

-If you have more than one business from which you receive net earnings, you will combine the amounts on Schedule SE.
-If there is a loss in one business, it reduces the net earnings from another subject to SE tax.
+If you have more than one business from which you receive net earnings, you’ll combine the amounts on Schedule SE.
+If there is a loss in one business, it reduces the net earnings from another business subject to SE tax.

 You can calculate the self-employment tax once you have totaled your net earnings:

-- Enter your net earnings on the Schedule SE and multiply this amount by 92.35% to arrive at the total taxable amount.
-(The first 7.65% of net earnings is not subject to tax.)
+- Calculate Taxable Net Earnings: Enter your net earnings on Schedule SE and multiply this amount by 92.35% to arrive at the total taxable amount.
+The remaining 7.65% of net earnings is not subject to tax.

 How Much Is Self-Employment Tax Going To Cost?

-A self-employed individual earning $300,000 would calculate their tax as follows:
+A single self-employed individual earning $300,000 in net profit, with no W-2 wages, would calculate their tax as follows:

-You can use tax software to calculate the amounts due or ask your tax preparer to assist with calculating and reviewing your SE tax.
+You can use tax software to calculate the amounts due or ask your tax preparer to assist with calculating and reviewing your year-end tax planning strategies.
 Self-employed individuals should consider self-employment tax when figuring quarterly estimated tax payments.

-- Calculate your net earnings using Schedule C (Form 1040).
-Complete this form to report your business income and expenses, which determines your net profit — the foundation for your self-employment tax calculation.
+- Calculate your net earnings using Schedule C. Complete the form to report your business income and expenses.
+The resulting net profit is the foundation for your self-employment tax calculation.

 - Know your taxpayer identification information.
 You'll need either your Social Security number or Individual Taxpayer Identification Number (ITIN) to file your return and make payments.

-- Complete Schedule SE (Self-Employment Tax).
-Use your net earnings from Schedule C to calculate your exact self-employment tax liability as described above.
+- Complete Schedule SE.
+Use your net earnings from Schedule C to calculate your Social Security and Medicare self-employment tax liability.

 - Pay any remaining balance or claim your refund.
-If your quarterly payments fell short, pay the difference by the filing deadline to avoid penalties and interest charges.
+If your estimated payments fell short, pay the difference by the original filing deadline to limit penalties and interest charges.

 What Are the Tax Deductions for Self-Employed Individuals?

 While you must calculate and pay self-employment tax when applicable to your net earnings, you may also be entitled to claim certain tax deductions that lower your tax liability.
-Generally, half of your self-employment tax may be deducted from income on your Form 1040.
+You can typically deduct the employer-equivalent portion of your self-employment tax from income on Form 1040.

 For example, if you owe $3,000 in self-employment tax for the year, you can deduct $1,500, effectively reducing the taxable amount.
-Small business owners with pass-through income may also qualify for a business deduction of up to 20% of their qualified business income.
+Small business owners with pass-through income may also qualify for the qualified business income (QBI) deduction.
+Eligible taxpayers can deduct up to 20% of qualified business income, and you can claim it whether or not you itemize.
+Keep in mind that the QBI deduction lowers your taxable income for income tax purposes.
+It does not reduce the net earnings used to calculate your self-employment tax.

 These deductions work by lowering your net profit on Schedule C, which directly impacts your self-employment tax calculation since the tax is based on your net earnings, not your gross income.